southwick-associates/dashboard-sa-template/github_vignettes/dashboard-overview.md

   - Purpose: Ask a data question and answer using R
-  - Question: How has the number of resident hunting licensed buyers changed year to year?
+  - Question: How has the number of resident hunting licensed buyers changed over five years?
 In particular, what do the dynamics look like by age and gender?

 <!-- end list -->